 Dismas (Diz) Locaria is a partner of Venable's Government Contracts Group.
 His practice focuses on assisting government contractors in all aspects of working with the Federal government.
 He has extensive experience assisting clients with regulatory and contract/grant term counseling, compliance (including ethics and integrity compliance), responsibility matters, such as suspension, debarment and other contracting/grant exclusions, small business matters and GSA Federal Supply Schedule contracting.

 Karen Norris, kanoco

 Karen Norris is nationally recognized in the grants community as a consultant and Subject Matter Expert (SME) for kanoco - a Karen Norris Company in Gaithersburg, Md.
 She has experience in grants and contracts for more than 20 years, previously as a grants administrator for educational institutions in the State of Maryland and as an author and managing editor for national grants publications.
 She has served on the Board of Directors of professional associations and editorial advisory boards.
-She is an invited annual presenter at national conferences and training events, including the Grant Professionals Association, National Grants Management Association, the American Institute of CPAs (AICPA), Management Concepts, Thompson Information Services/Columbia Books, and the former Council for Resource Development (now CASE), among others.
+She is an invited annual presenter at national conferences and training events, including the Grant Professionals Association, National Grants Management Association, the American Institute of CPAs (AICPA), Management Concepts, Thompson Grants/Columbia Books, and the former Council for Resource Development (now CASE), among others.
 Ms. Norris conducts webinars, virtual classes, eLearning, and onsite grants training at national grants forums and for federal, state, local and territorial governments and other nonfederal entities.
 The White House Conference on Aging published her white paper about health grants.
 Ms. Norris has advised and responded to information requests about the grants process from the U.S. Senate Subcommittee on Federal Financial Management and provided testimony to the Maryland General Assembly about state legislation for the de minimis indirect cost rate.
 Ms. Norris has served as a federal reviewer for the U.S. Department of Education and the U.S. Department of Agriculture.